OlivierSohn/hamazed/BACKLOG.md

   - In case of a game, we want audio to be synchronized with game events so handling audio events the same way as game event might be preferable.

-- independently from the above issue, measure the accuracy of GHC scheduler:

-in one thread:
-  start <- measure time
-  go start [start]
- where
-   go x l = do
-    sleep until start + x
-    t <- measure time
-    go (x + 10) (t:l)

-do the same thing and send the events, then measure on the client where they are handled.

-try with and without some exclusive events to trigger renders and see the effect of rendering on timing.

-without : approx. 2ms precision (see Jitter test)

 - array frame colors (grey for synths)

 - make generic : the server sends the game state to the client (putIGame / withAnim)

 - can `notifyClient' $ EnterState $ Included $ PlayLevel Running` in `clientCanJoin` be made generic?

-- The server records what is being played and can send the recorded music at any time.

-the server can record loops.
-Use f1 .. f9 to start / stop loops

 - OnContent is not handled generically. maybe content should not be generic at all.